What is a material selection diagram?

 - b) Simplified Process Flow Diagram (PFD),

-- c) Material selection information developed by process team,
+- c) Material selection information developed by the process team,

 The content, format, use, and updating philosophy of a material selection diagram must be in agreement with the client and contractor/fabricator/licensor in the preliminary phase of the project.

-Besides above all main documents some other suitable standards like API, NACE, corrosion curves, and company standards shall be used as necessary documents for developing MSD
+Besides the above, all main documents and some other suitable standards like API, NACE, corrosion curves, and company standards shall be used as necessary documents for developing MSD

 Who develops the material selection diagram?